cloudmesh-community/fa18-516-17/project-report/report.md

 Just like in other industries, Retail IT professionals often have SQL skills so using the HiveQL which is very similar to SQL would be beneficial for adoption.
 In addition, the hive structure will do an effective job pruning the large datasets that a retailer has to just the relevant measures and attributes needed in a report or analysis.

 Since this is the case, SQL against Hive to compute the average price was leveraged here.
-Since the dataset was smaller for this project, all of the Hive organization features weren’t leveraged.
+Since the dataset here was smaller, all of the Hive organization features weren’t leveraged.
 Against a larger, more complex retail dataset more features would be used.

 ### API
 There needs to be a way to access the data through an API interface.
 As a simpler implementation with python, PyHive is the logical API for illustrative purposes with Hive.
 Per the Python Software foundation, Pyhive is *a collection of Python DB-API and SQLAlchemy interfaces for Presto and Hive* [@fa18-516-17-pyhive].